Designed specifically for complex biological molecules, EasyHybrid provides a wide range of tools to visualize these intricate structures.

 van der Waals Spheres: This representation depicts the entire van der Waals radius of each atom, providing a more complete picture of the molecule's overall size and shape.

-To change the color, simply select the desired group of atoms and access the "change" option in the GLarea selection menu (just click button 2 when a selection is active)
+To change the color, simply select the desired group of atoms and choose the "Change" option from the GL area selection menu (just click Mouse Button 2 when a selection is active).

 A window with the default GTK3 color palette will appear.
-This window may vary slightly from version to version.
-The selected color is assigned to carbon atoms only.
-The other atoms are represented by standard colors.
+This window may vary slightly depending on the version.
+The selected color is applied to carbon atoms only; all other atoms are displayed using their standard colors.

-The user can add new portions of a specific type of representation at the same time as well change the carbon atoms' colors.
+The user can add new portions with a specific type of representation and simultaneously change the color of the carbon atoms.

-Different representation and different colors associated with different parts of the system of interest.
+Different representations and colors can be associated with different parts of the system of interest.